Columbus DUI Lawyer

 Whether it's your 1st or 4th conviction, please see our DUI / OVI penalties page for all potential penalties you might face if convicted.
 To avoid these penalties contact a Columbus DUI lawyer today.
 Call 614.349.4490.

 What's the worst case scenario after I am arrested for DUI / OVI?

 This really depends on the facts of your case, the prosecutor handling your case, and the judge you are in front of.
 People hear horror stories about lives being ruined because of an OVI conviction, which can make facing these charges even more nerve-wracking than they already are.
-But, an experienced Columbus DUI lawyer can review all of the different factors that surround your case (facts, prosecutor, and judge) and present the best possible strategy to resolve your case in a favorable way.
+But, an experienced Columbus DUI lawyer can review all of the different factors that surround your case and present the best possible strategy to resolve your case in a favorable way.
 Call 614.349.4490 today to find out how we may be able to help.

 Do I have to consent to field sobriety tests?

 No. You must exit your vehicle if the police ask you to do so, but field sobriety tests are completely voluntary.
 Do not let the situation or the police make you feel as though you need to comply.
 In fact, you should NEVER agree to perform field sobriety tests.
-They are balancing tests that all people fail (regardless of alcohol consumption and how good your balance is) because of how specific they are to follow and how difficult they are to perform.
+They are balancing tests that all people fail (regardless of alcohol consumption or how good your balance is) because of how specific they are to follow and how difficult they are to perform.
 For more information on how to handle this situation, click here.